← Back to 史記

 使使

 In the middle of the sixth month of that summer, the shaman Jin of Fenyin was performing sacrifices for the people beside the camp of the Hou Tu at Wei Shui when he saw the ground in the shape of a hook.
 Digging and looking, he found a ding.
 The ding was greatly different from other dings, with engraved patterns but no inscriptions.
 Finding it strange, he reported it to the official.
 The official told the governor of Hedong, Sheng, and Sheng reported it to the emperor.
 The Son of Heaven sent an envoy to verify and question the shaman about how the ding was obtained, finding no deceit or fraud.
 Then, with proper rites, he sacrificed and welcomed the ding to Ganquan, following along on the journey, and the emperor offered it.
 When they arrived at Zhongshan, there was warm mist, and a yellow cloud covered them.
-A deer passed by, and the emperor personally shot it, using it for the sacrifice, it is said.
+A deer passed by, and the emperor personally shot it, using it for the sacrifice.
 When they arrived at Chang'an, the dukes, ministers, and officials all discussed and requested that the treasure ding be honored.
 The Son of Heaven said: 'Recently, the Yellow River overflowed, and for several years the harvests have not been good.
 Therefore, I toured and sacrificed to Hou Tu, praying to nurture grain for the common people.
 Now the year has been abundant, but this has not yet been reported.
 Why has the ding appeared?'
 The officials all said: 'We have heard that in ancient times, the Tai Emperor raised one divine ding.
 The number one represents unity, and it is what all things in heaven and earth are bound to and end with.
 The Yellow Emperor made three treasure dings, symbolizing heaven, earth, and man.
-Yu collected the gold of the nine provinces and cast nine dings.
+Yu gathered metal from the nine provinces and cast the nine tripods.
 All of them were once used to cook and offer to Shang Di and the ghosts and gods.
 When they encountered a sage, they rose, and the dings moved to Xia and Shang.
 When the virtue of Zhou declined and the altar of Song perished, the dings then sank and were submerged, hidden and not seen.
-The Ode says: 'From the hall to the foundation, from sheep to ox; The nai ding and the nao, not boisterous, not proud—may the long life be blessed.'
+The Ode says: 'From the hall to the foundation, from sheep to ox; The nai ding and the nao, not boisterous, not proud—may the long life be blessed.
 Now the ding has arrived at Ganquan, shining and moist, transformed like a dragon, receiving blessings without limit.
 Meeting this at Zhongshan, yellow and white clouds descended and covered them, with beasts as signs.
 The road bow and riding arrows gathered and were obtained at the altar below, and a great feast was held in response to the sacrifice.
 Only those who have received the mandate and become emperor know its meaning in their hearts and unite with virtue.
 The ding should be presented to the ancestors and hidden in the imperial court, to unite with the bright response.'
 The edict said: 'Approved.'

 72